Manh-Huynh-PP/Custom-lights/README.md

 1.  **Install:**
     - Download the `custom_light.zip` file.
     - Open Blender and go to **Edit > Preferences > Add-ons**.
-    - Click **Install...**, select the zip file, and enable the checkbox for "Custom Lights".
+    - Click **Install...**, select the zip file, and enable "Custom Lights".

 2.  **Location:**
     - In the 3D Viewport, press **"N"** to open the Sidebar.